Your store can be configured to show prices in different currencies and allow customers to check out using their preferred method.

-If you like to add multiple local currency feature to your Brikl account, please contact Brikl for more information.
-Multiple local currencies is limited to Enterprise plans only.
+If you would like to add multiple local currency features to your Brikl account, please contact Brikl Support for more information.

 How can multiple local currencies benefit me?

-Additionally, each currency for the same storefront can linked to a different Stripe account.
-So, if someone makes a payment in USD, for example, that can be linked to the USD currency in Stripe, and so on.
+Additionally, each currency for the same storefront can be linked to a different Stripe account.
+So, if someone makes a payment in USD, that can be linked to the USD currency in Stripe, and so on.

 More about currencies

 When you create additional local currencies, you'll also need to set up which payment methods you want to use for each currency.
 Read more about setting up payment methods here.